tommyks/Azure-Honey-Pot-/README.md

+# Introduction
+I built a honeynet in Azure and ingest log sources from various resources into a log analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.

 # Building a SOC and honey net in Azure with live traffic
 The first steps for this home lab are to create a resource group, virtual network, and a virtual machine.